ArduPilot/ardupilot_wiki/common/source/docs/common-ac2_simple_geofence.rst

 At the moment the fence is breached a backup fence is erected 20m further out (or up).
-If the vehicle breaches this backup fence (for example if the the vehicle is not set up correctly or the operator takes control but is unable to bring the copter back towards home), the vehicle will execute the :ref:`FENCE_ACTION<FENCE_ACTION>` again (and another backup fence an additional 20m further out will be created if this is breached again).
+If the vehicle breaches this backup fence (for example if the vehicle is not set up correctly or the operator takes control but is unable to bring the copter back towards home), the vehicle will execute the :ref:`FENCE_ACTION<FENCE_ACTION>` again (and another backup fence an additional 20m further out will be created if this is breached again).